-the board as shown, $\frac{7}{10}$ in. apart, and number the intersections of these lines with the resistance wire.
+the board as shown, $\frac{\tilde{i}}{10}$ in. apart, and number the intersections of these lines with the resistance wire.

 Board Connections.
 The dotted lines represent connections at the back of the board with thick copper wire.
-Be careful to join up the correct terminals-R to B, B1 to X1, R1 to X, G1 to Z, G to the middle of the R1X wire.
-Solder all connections if possible, but remember that a good screwed-up connection is better than a badly soldered one.
-A battery is joined up between B and B', and the galvanometer between G and G'.
+Be careful to join up the correct terminals-R to B, B1 to X1, R^1 to X, G^1 to Z, G to the middle of the R1X wire.
+Solder all connections if possible, but remember that a good screwed-up connection better than a badly soldered one.
+A battery is joined up between B and B1, and the galvanometer between G and G1.

-Fig. 483.-A detailed sketch of the Wheatstone Bridge, showing its construction.
+FIG. 483.-A detailed sketch of the Wheatstone Bridge, showing its construction.